-A. Programs must identify subrecipient contracts
+A. Administrations must identify subrecipient contracts

-- 1. Programs must identify subrecipient contracts by: - a.
-Determining if a contract meets the criteria of a subrecipient or nonsubrecipient using § 200.330 subrecipient and contractor determination criteria.
-Programs may consult with the Office of Accounting Services (OAS) to make a determination of subrecipient status (see definition of subrecipient for more guidance).

-- b.
-Ensuring contracts include requirements outlined in 2 CFR, Part 200, Subpart D, §200.331; such as the Assistance Listing number, award information, name of the federal awarding agency, relevant federal regulations, and provisions of the grant awards (see 2 CFR, Part 200, Subpart D, §200.331 for comprehensive list). - c.
-Ensuring subrecipients have an accurate unique entity identifier (UEI). - d.
-Recording the determination of subrecipient status for each of their contracts in the Agency Contracts Database (ACD). - 2.
-Programs must also verify the indirect rate the subrecipient will use by: - a.
-Obtaining a copy of the indirect rate certification (Certificate of Indirect Costs, form 02-568) or cost allocation plan from the subrecipient contractor, if applicable. - b.
+- 1. Administrations must identify subrecipient contracts by: - a.
+Determining if a contract meets the criteria of a subrecipient or nonsubrecipient using 2 CFR, Part 200, Subpart\, §200.331 subrecipient and contractor determination criteria.
+The administrations may consult with their office of accounting services (OAS) senior financial coordinator to make a determination of subrecipient status (see definition of subrecipient for more guidance); - b.
+Ensuring contracts include requirements outlined in 2 CFR, Part 200, Subpart D, §200.332; including but not limited to the assistance listing number, award information, name of the federal awarding agency, relevant federal regulations, and provisions of the grant awards; - c.
+Determining the appropriate type of contract agreement per 2 CFR, Part 200, Subpart D, §200.333.
+Fixed amount subawards have specific requirements including prior written approval; - d.
+Ensuring subrecipients have an accurate unique entity identifier (UEI); - e.
+Recording the determination of subrecipient status for each of their contracts in the agency contracts database (ACD). - 2.
+Administrations must also verify the indirect rate the subrecipient will use by: - a.
+Obtaining a copy of the indirect rate certification (certificate of indirect costs, form 02-568) or cost allocation plan from the subrecipient contractor, if applicable. - b.
 Verifying the indirect cost rate or cost allocation plan conforms to the requirements of 2 CFR, Part 200, subpart E cost principles. - c.
 Obtaining copies of updated subrecipient indirect cost rate certifications, or cost allocation plan, three months prior to the start of a subrecipient's fiscal year, during the contract period for each contract for new and reoccurring contracts, if applicable. - d.
-Accepting the subrecipient's federally approved indirect cost rate, if applicable. - i.
-Subrecipients may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC). - ii.
+Accepting the subrecipient's federally approved indirect cost rate, if applicable. - Subrecipients may elect to charge a de minimis rate, which prior to 10/1/24 the value is 10% and after 10/1/24 the value, is 15% of modified total direct costs (MTDC). - ii.
 The de minimis rate is not available to local governments receiving more than \$35 million in direct federal funding or to entities who have previously received a negotiated indirect cost rate.
-This methodology once elected must be used consistently for all federal awards (see 2 CFR Part 200 Subpart D, §200.414(f)). - 3.
-Programs must verify the total federal expenditures the subrecipient receives during a fiscal year. - a.
-Non-governmental subrecipients must complete attachment B, Subrecipient Federal Financial Assistance, at the beginning of the subrecipient's fiscal year.
+This methodology once elected must be used consistently for all federal awards (see 2 CFR

+Part 200 Subpart E, §200.414(f)).

+- 3. Administrations must verify the total federal expenditure the subrecipient receives during a fiscal year. - a.
+Non-governmental subrecipients must complete attachment B, subrecipient federal financial assistance, at the end of their previous fiscal year and no later than June of the following year.
 The information will allow DSHS to determine whether combined federal expenditures equal or exceed the OMB single audit threshold. - b.
-A single audit is required when expenditures of \$750,000 or more are expended during the subrecipient's fiscal year.
+A single audit is required when expenditure reaches \$750,000 before 10/1/24 or \$1,000,000 on or after 10/1/24 during the subrecipient's fiscal year.
 Copies of the completed form must be provided to program and fiscal staff with assigned monitoring responsibility. - 4.
-Programs must track federal dollars awarded to another state agency.

-If federal dollars are awarded to another state agency who in turn awards those funds to a subrecipient, the program is responsible to:

-- a.
-Obtain the subrecipient's name and the amount awarded. - b.
-Report the subrecipient information to be used for the completion of the Schedule of Expenditures and Federal Awards (SEFA). - c.
+Administrations must track federal dollars awarded to another state agency.
+If federal dollars are awarded to another state agency who in turn awards those funds to a subrecipient, the administration is responsible to: - a.
+Obtain the subrecipient's name and the amount awarded; - b.
+Report the subrecipient information to be used for the completion of the schedule of expenditures and federal awards (SEFA); - c.
 Report the contract information on the federal government website as part of the Federal Funding Accountability and Transparency Act (FFATA).
-This requirement applies to ALL contracts regardless if the contractor is a vendor or subrecipient.
+This requirement applies to ALL contracts regardless if the contractor is a vendor or subrecipient; and - d.
+Administrations are responsible for ensuring the other state agency is completing the monitoring of the subrecipient.